Garry Shider: Career

 Shider has been featured in Guitar Player Magazine three times, and once in the Japanese version.
 He has been featured in Who's Who in Music and appeared on a compilation album by Paul Shaffer of the David Letterman band, and also on rock group The Black Crowes' 1996 album Three Snakes and One Charm.
 Shider has also appeared on Saturday Night Live several times, the Late Show with David Letterman, The Arsenio Hall Show, New York Undercover, The Tonight Show, and others.
 He appeared in the films PCU and The Night Before; both of which included songs he wrote and performed.
 He has also had songs featured in the film Bad Boys, with Sean Penn, as well as being the recipient of several Grammy nominations for songs like "Stomp" by Kirk Franklin, which used "One Nation Under a Groove" as its musical inspiration.
 The song won Song of the Year at the GMA Dove Awards.

 Shider released a solo single in 1988 entitled "Beautiful".
 The attempt to reconcile P-Funk's distinct sound with that of late-80s synthpop yielded no chart success.
 He released two full albums in 2002, Diaper Man, The Second Coming and Diaperman Goes Starchild.

 Shider was inducted into the Rock and Roll Hall of Fame in 1997 as a prominent member of Parliament-Funkadelic.

 Death

 In 2010, it was announced that Shider was suffering from cancer of the brain and lungs.
 On June 16, 2010, Shider died from complications of his cancer at his home in Greater Upper Marlboro, Maryland.
-He is survived by his two sons, as well as his wife, Linda Shider, a singer and songwriter.
+He is survived by his wife, Linda Shider, a singer/songwriter, and his two sons.